 While we are passionate about ensuring inclusivity in the outdoors, we are most passionate about ensuring basic human rights for all people: Insight Climbing & Movement is committed to supporting efforts ending violence, bias, and discrimination in all forms and in all places due to race, gender identity, or sexual orientation.
 This includes collectively acknowledging the existence of and damage caused by a history of systemic racism, and actively working to dismantle it in ourselves and those we interact with.
 Until black, native, people of color, transgender and queer people feel safe in our society, we cannot expect them to feel safe in outdoor spaces.

-Promoting diverse hiring practices and educating management & staff on Diversity, Equity, Inclusivity
+Promote diverse hiring practices and educate management & staff on diversity, equity, and inclusivity.

-Hosting climbing events for underrepresented communities (to resume post-COVID-19)
+Host climbing events for underrepresented communities (Women's Climb Night).

 Voices We Listen To